The history of the Borgel watchCopyright © David Boettcher 2006 - 2016 all rights reserved.

 George Mallory was born in Mobberley, Cheshire, just a few miles from where I live.
 He was a keen mountaineer from an early age after being introduced to climbing in the Alps by one of his masters at Winchester College.

-Once when asked why he wanted to climb Mount Everest Mallory is said to have replied Because it’s there; a pithy reply that has become the most famous phrase in mountaineering.
+Once when asked why he wanted to climb Mount Everest Mallory is said to have replied Because it’s there; a pithy reply that became the most famous phrase in mountaineering.

 The story of the Everest expedition was closely followed by the public with regular dispatches published in The Times.
 Shortly before his final climb Mallory wrote The third time we walk up East Rongbuk Glacier will be the last, for better or worse ...
 We expect no mercy from Everest.